le-krogoth/pj/README.md

 https://github.com/esp8266/Arduino

 Open up the pj.ino file in the Arduino IDE, select your ESP8266 board, compile and flash.
 Make sure to change the ssid, pwd and server setup to your setup.

+Make sure to have a HARDAC instance running as well.